Skip to main content

 Ideally, you want your Confluence spaces to become integral to how your team communicates with each other and their internal stakeholders.
 Here are some ways you can do that for your team:

-• Encourage team members to blog on Confluence about such things as project status and lessons learned because updates will show on the top-level page of your space
+• Encourage team members to blog on Confluence about company news, updates, and lessons learned to improve the company culture.

 • Teach your team how to use inline comments when reviewing page content, especially if your team is remote or hybrid, to give a way to track reviews.